With billions of users globally, Facebook is obviously doing something right, offering a service that is very much in demand.

 Simply type their name in the box and your mission is complete.

 If you have specific privacy or security concerns surrounding a Facebook-enabled app, it can easily be blocked.

 Find Block apps and enter the name of the offending app.

 From this Blocking area of Facebook, you can also block app invites, event invites, and pages, all in much the same way as explained above.

 15. Beware of scams on Facebook

-As ever, if a link looks dodgy, don’t click on it and remember that if something looks too good to be true, it probably is.
+As ever, if a link looks suspicious, don’t click on it and remember that if something looks too good to be true, it probably is.

-Lastly, Facebook is forever changing the way it operates to protect its users so do remember that the above may change over time.
-If a new privacy or security feature becomes available, or you think we have missed something, please do let everyone know via the comments section below.
+Facebook is forever changing the way it operates to protect its users, so do remember that the above may change over time.
+If a new privacy or security feature becomes available, or you think we have missed something, please let everyone know via the comments section below.